-For further details on cross-listed courses, see the entries for interdisciplinary programs §43.1 to 43.32.
+For further details on cross-listed courses, see the entries for interdisciplinary programs \$44.1 to 44.32.

-(6) Junior Courses: Maximum of ★48 at the junior level are permitted for credit to the program.
-Students should complete ★30 at the junior level before registering in senior-level courses.

-- (7) Combined Majors in Languages Other Than English: Apart from the option to declare a double major and no minor (see §42.3(4).), students may opt instead to select two related languages which can be combined as their major subject; a valid minor subject is still required when this option is selected.
+- (6) Junior Courses: Maximum of ★48 at the junior level are permitted for credit to the program.
+Students should complete ★30 at the junior level before registering in senior-level courses. - (7) Combined Majors in Languages Other Than English: Apart from the option to declare a double major and no minor (see §43.3(3).), students may opt instead to select two related languages which can be combined as their major subject; a valid minor subject is still required when this option is selected.
 The following combined language majors are offered: Greek and Latin, Chinese and Japanese, German and Scandinavian, French and Italian, French and Spanish, Italian and Spanish, Russian and Polish, Russian and Ukrainian, Ukrainian and Polish.
-The following conditions apply: - Students selecting a combined language major should take two languages other than English in the first year, deferring any other basic requirement except the Junior ENGL to do so. - b.
+The following conditions apply: - a.
+Students selecting a combined language major should take two languages other than English in the first year, deferring any other basic requirement except the Junior ENGL to do so.

+- b.
 Students majoring in two languages other than English must take a minimum of ★12 at the senior level in each language and normally must include a minimum of ★3 in each language at the 400-level.
-In all other respects, the requirements for a major in § 42.3(3) apply. - (8) Non-Arts or Non-Science Options: A maximum of ★18 may be taken outside the Faculties of Arts and Science as long as the courses do not duplicate courses already offered by these two Faculties [see §42.2(2)].
-Courses offered by the School of Native Studies will be counted as Arts courses [see §42.2(2) and 43.21].
-See also §44.3 for a list of courses from the Faculty of Agriculture, Forestry and Home Economics that are applied as Faculty of Arts courses. - (9) Interdisciplinary Programs and Courses: Many programs housed within Departments in the Faculty of Arts have important interdisciplinary components; some are primarily interdisciplinary in orientation.
+In all other respects, the requirements for a major in §43.3(3) apply. - (8) Non-Arts or Non-Science Options: A maximum of ★18 may be taken outside the Faculties of Arts and Science as long as the courses do not duplicate courses already offered by these two Faculties [see §43.2(2)].
+Courses offered by the Faculty of Native Studies will be counted as Arts courses [see §\$43.2(2) and 44.21].
+See also §42.3 for a list of courses from the Faculty of Agricultural, Life and Environmental Sciences that are applied as Faculty of Arts courses. - (9) Interdisciplinary Programs and Courses: Many programs housed within Departments in the Faculty of Arts have important interdisciplinary components; some are primarily interdisciplinary in orientation.
 The Associate Dean (Academic) oversees programs that draw on courses from multiple Departments.
-These include the Individualized Major and Minor (see §43.14), as well as programs in International Studies, Middle Eastern and African Studies, Religious Studies, Science, Technology and Society Studies, and the MA in Humanities Computing that are described elsewhere in this calendar.
+These include the Individualized Major and Minor (see §44.14), as well as programs in International Studies, Middle Eastern and African Studies, Religious Studies, Science, Technology and Society Studies, and the MA in Humanities Computing that are described elsewhere in this calendar.